TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Arrival in Paris

-Arriving in Paris, most foreigners dream of living the Parisian life and blending into the local crowd: sipping bad coffee, smoking strong cigarettes, complaining about anything and everything in perfect, slang French.
+When arriving in Paris, most foreigners dream of living Parisian life and blending into the local crowd: sipping bad coffee, smoking cigarettes, and complaining about anything and everything in perfect French slang.
 Paris is the city of dreams, lights, and love — a city of clichés for a reason.
 But it's not all quaint passageways and luring Frenchmen.
 If you are thinking of heading to Paris for a study period, perhaps a little reality check is in order.
 But what the hell, my experience was — despite a few low points involving grades, red wine, and dirty kitchens — a romantic one.

 I paved my path to Paris through an exchange program with the Australian National University.
-In Canberra, I study linguistics, majoring in French and Spanish, which led to my language exchange for one semester at Sciences-po University on Paris' left bank.
+In Canberra, I study linguistics, majoring in French and Spanish.
+This led to my language exchange at Sciences-po University on Paris' left bank for one semester.
 The application process was a lengthy one.
 First, I was required to complete an application for the Australian National University and another for Sciences-po.
 Once accepted and having survived the intense online course registration at 3 a.m. my local time, I was on my way across the globe.

 On arrival in Paris, I was constantly reminded of the ever-present bureaucratic processes that required completion.
-The list seemed endless, with forms to fill out, meetings to attend, and bank accounts to open.
-Perhaps it was due to my slightly obsessive organizational habits or because I was expecting the worst, but somehow I finalized the list of to-do's in little more than a week.
+The list seemed endless, with forms to fill out, attendance meetings, and opening bank accounts.
+Perhaps it was due to my slightly obsessive organizational habits or because I was expecting the worst.
+Nevertheless, I finalized the to-do list in over a week.
 There was one glitch in the smooth sailing, however.
 I was required to attend the medical check-up to obtain my Carte de sejour (residency permit).
 The medical appointment took place a good two months into my stay.
 I was still one of the lucky ones.
 Some other students got an appointment a mere month before they returned home!

 Once classes were underway, I volunteered to do oral presentations and assignments first rather than last.
 This tactic turned out to be very helpful because: